 Hard as it is to believe, sometimes there are good reasons — really — why a company’s hiring process takes so long.
 And why all too often you have to wait forever (or so it seems) before you hear back from an employer.
 A lot happens after a job interview — including unexpected twists and turns.

-So what does go on behind the scenes after an interview?
+What does go on behind the scenes?

 I love this topic, since I get sooooooooooo many e-mails and comments about how painful the waiting game can be.
 Once, I even wrote a post begging Human Resources people to be more considerate.
 But sadly, for many reasons, the torture continues and you’re still waiting.